Cetacean Research in B.C.

 Marine Mammal Research Unit (UBC)

 The Geography Department at the University of Victoria has two research groups that are involved in cetacean research in B.C.
 The Whale Research Lab focuses on community ecology of grey whales and their habitat on the west coast of Vancouver Island, using primarily boat-based surveys, remote sensing and GIS analysis.
-The Marine Protected Areas Research Group focuses on all aspects of the establishment and management of marine protected areas (MPAs)within the context of integrated coastal management.
-In B.C., research is focused on grey whale conservation within MPAs, and the effects of wildlife watching on marine mammals.
+The Society of Ecological and Coastal Research (SEACR) is an intern-based program that assists trained researchers with their work on marine mammal studies out of their Clayoquot Sound field office.

 Raincoast Conservation Foundation

 Raincoast conducts boat-based surveys of British Columbia’s coastal waters, to document the presence of marine mammals and seabirds in the waters between Vancouver Island and Dixon Entrance, including Hecate Strait, Queen Charlotte Strait and several representative inlets along the coast.
 Much of htier research focuses on ecological linkages between cetaceans, fisheries, bird populations, and terrestrial ecosystems along British Columbia’s coastline.